-We have strong links with agencies such as the City of Cork VEC, Lifelong Learning Festival, Centre for Adult & Continuing Education, UCC, and FÁS, in order to enhance the range and quality of our supports for the learning city.
+We have strong links with agencies such as the Cork Education and Training Board (ETB), Lifelong Learning Festival, Centre for Adult & Continuing Education in UCC, and SOLAS (formerly FÁS), in order to enhance the range and quality of our supports for the learning city.

 Libraries are key players in the Lifelong Learning Festival.
 The range of learning opportunities offered during the festival continues to grow and develop.
 Libraries also participate in the Adult Education Exhibition each year.